Ailsa Craig

 Formed from the plug of a Paleogene volcano, between 66 million and 23 million years ago.
 For more information on Scotland’s geology refer this post.

-The island is now, effectively, a bird sanctuary and home to colonies of gannets and puffins.
-Other wild life found on and around the island include a colony of grey seals as well as the occasional whale, and more commonly large basking sharks during the summer months.
+The island is now, effectively, a bird sanctuary being home to thousand of birds as explained below.
+Other wildlife found around the island include grey seals, porpoise, dolphin and minkie whale.
+Large basking sharks can be seen during the summer months.

 Historically, the island is best known as a source material for curling stones.
 There are reports that the very smooth, blue hone granite is used in 70 pct. of the world’s curling stones.